CNG condemns FG’s suspension of Twitter - Vanguard News

-AS Nigerians continue to hope for peace in parts of the country, a Civil Society Organization, Concerned Nigerians Group, CNG, Friday, condemned action of the Federal Government over suspension of Twitter operations in the country.
+As Nigerians continue to hope for peace in parts of the country, a Civil Society Organization, Concerned Nigerians Group, CNG, Friday, condemned the action of the Federal Government over suspension of Twitter operations in the country.

 This was contained in a statement signed by the Convener, CNG, Comrade Deji Adeyanju, where the group pointed that the action of the Buhari-led administration was taken to far as it is a deliberate act to silence the voice of the media.